dantilse/expensify/readme.md

 ## Running on local server
 - open terminal to root and run $yarn run dev-server
+- open terminal to root and run $npm run serve
 - page will appear at localhost:8080

 ## Running Jest tests